 Step 6: Install the battery and connect the charger.

 Step 7: start your laptop and check whether the problem is solved or not.

 This procedure will solve your laptop’s major hardware issues.
-If you are still facing the same problem, let’s go to another method.
+However, if you are still facing the same problem, let’s go to another method.

 3. Fast Startup

 Windows 10 provides a fast startup feature to boor your system in a short period.
 Sometimes, this feature can disturb your laptop’s standard functionalities, and it may shut down your laptop when moved from one place to another.

 Follow the given below steps to disable the fast startup option:

 Step 1: go to the Control Panel of your machine.

 Step 3: in the left side of the window, hit on the link Choose what the power buttons do.